psytor/frm_v8/dockers/frm/README.md

 You'll get the details below

+#### Exports

+This will be some of the swgoh_comlink put into memory to be used with other Modules

 #### / root

 Is only serving an index.html page which is in the /public folder to make sure to test the website easily and with a bit of information.